mastrojs/mastrojs.github.io/data/guide/bundling-assets-caching.md

 ### Bundling JavaScript

-When bundling JavaScript, to prevent e.g. clashes of variables with the same name in different files, the syntax needs to be parsed and variables renamed.
-JavaScript bundlers like [esbuild](https://esbuild.github.io/) recursively follow the import statements and try to bundle only code that’s actually used (often called “tree-shaking”).
+When bundling JavaScript, to prevent e.g. clashes of variables with the same name in different files, the syntax needs to be parsed and some things need to be wrapped in functions and/or renamed.
+JavaScript bundlers like [esbuild](https://esbuild.github.io/) recursively follow the import statements and try to bundle only code that’s actually used.
+This is called "dead-code elimination", or in the JavaScript world also "tree-shaking" (but beware that the bundler must assume that [importing a module can have side-effects](https://esbuild.github.io/api/#ignore-annotations)).

 In Mastro, a route that bundles all JavaScript that's referenced from the `routes/app.client.ts` entry point, might look as follows: